panteLx/MacroManager/README.md

-# Python Game Macro
+# MacroManager

 A customizable macro tool designed for automating repetitive actions in games, with a focus on user-friendly interface and configuration.
+This tool features a modern graphical user interface for easy macro management and configuration.

 ## Features

+- Modern graphical user interface (GUI)
+- Multiple macro support with easy selection
+- Detailed macro descriptions and status monitoring

 - Customizable start/stop keys
 - Clean and informative console interface